U.S. Route 22 in Pennsylvania: Future

 In 2011, it was announced that plans were being resurrected to widen US 22 from Allentown to Bethlehem.
 Part of the plan is to reconstruct the Lehigh River Bridge.
 The plan's cost is between $240 million to $320 million.

-In late 2019, plans to study a potential upgrade to an interstate were announced since additional federal funding is available for interstate construction.
+PennDOT eventually intends to have the segment of US 22 between the Interstate 78 and PA 33 interchanges resigned as an interstate highway.
+As of June 2026, it has twice attempted to submit a request to the American Association of State Highway and Transportation Officials (AASHTO), without success.
+AASHTO has cited "deficiencies of geometrics" as reasoning for its denial.
+No number has yet been proposed.